Lauren A. O'Connell

 - Putting Culturally Aware Principles into Practice

-When not in the lab, I am hanging out with my three daughters and painting with watercolor and dreaming of one day getting back into raising goats and chickens.
+When not in the lab, I am hanging out with my three daughters, making stained glass windows, and dreaming of one day getting back into raising goats and chickens.